TaeHoonHer/23_Ministry-of-Oceans-and-Fisheries-Project/report/Aug/readme.md

 #### First
 - The paper emphasizes the significance of recommender systems and their applications, particularly highlighting the importance of information retrieval and filtering in large datasets
-- The role of recommender systems as a primary tool for personalized information provision is discussed.
+- The role of recommender systems as a primary tool for personalized information provision is discussed

 #### Basics of Matrix Factorization
 - The user-item rating matrix is represented as a large matrix with most values missing.
 The goal is to decompose this matrix into two smaller matrices